wasidennis/DeepHarmonization/README.md

 * Download the pre-trained [caffe model](https://dl.dropboxusercontent.com/u/73240677/CVPR17/harmonize_iter_200000.caffemodel) and move it under the **model** folder.

 * Run `demo.py` on real composite images (the test set in the paper).

+## Note
+* The model and code are available for non-commercial research purposes only.

 ## Log
 * 03/2017: demo code released